-- 1. Learners identify realities of gender discrimination prevalent in the society at all levels. - 2.
-Learners infer and discuss historical evidences, historical perspective and historical voices of discrimination against women in all societies and civilizations. - 3.
-Learners recognize their bodies and value its health.
-Learners demonstrate their rights regarding their bodies. - 4.
-Learners can identify, protest and overcome the evils of body shaming. - 5.
-Learners analyze discrimination and exploitation of women labour in domestic as well as social sphere.
-Learners can infer women's rights, women's wage disparities, women's issues and demonstrate these grievances through law. - 6.
-Learners identify different types of sexual exploitation, sexual violence and marital violence show empathy towards victims of such violence and generate public opinion in face of any exploitation.
+- 1. Identify realities of gender discrimination prevalent in the society at all levels. - 2.
+Infer and discuss historical evidences, perspective and voices of discrimination against women in all societies and civilizations.

+- 3. Identify, protest and overcome the evils of body shaming. - 4.
+Analyze discrimination and exploitation of women labour in domestic as well as social sphere.
+Learners infer women's rights, women's wage disparities, women's issues and demonstrate these grievances through law. - Identify different types of sexual exploitation; sexual violence and marital violence show empathy towards victims of such violence and generate public opinion in face of any exploitation